jvansch1/ycharts-wiki/Home.md

 * S3 is used to store to host our embeddable generated chart images.
 * Route 53 is used for our DNS.

+## Deployment
+We use what's called an "Immutable Deployment" strategy.
+The basic idea is we create "artifacts" that represents the code we want to release.
+Then we deploy these artifacts.
+The advantages of this setup are that once we have the artifacts created, we can deploy at will w/o depending on any external services like Github or pypi or what not.

+In our case our artifacts are Amazon Machine Images or AMIs.
+We use [Packer](https://www.packer.io/) to create the AMIs and use [Ansible](https://www.ansible.com/) to deploy them into Amazon "Auto Scale Groups" or ASGs.

+[This document](https://github.com/ycharts/ycharts_systems/wiki/Deployment-Overview) provides an overview of our deployment procedures while [this one](https://github.com/ycharts/ycharts_systems/wiki/Deploy-and-Hotfix) goes through the commands you need to run to do a deploy.

 ## Architecture / Topology

 [This chart](https://www.lucidchart.com/documents/edit/3ed05ef6-e356-462d-8eda-d255d65ce5bb/0_0) represents our current production network toplogy.
+[This chart](https://www.lucidchart.com/documents/edit/7546c880-820d-4d0b-9207-8a663fb17c3c/0_0) shows the different AMIs that power each auto scale group.
 [This chart](https://www.lucidchart.com/documents/edit/5c6fc033-6af6-4d6d-85c4-0348fe0529bc/0_0) goes into more detail as to the exact machine types and network setup.

-Breaking this down, each exposed web service is backed by one or more distinct AMIs running in autoscale groups.
 These are the distinct AMIs that exist:

 ### ycharts.com